-- To minimize the risk of diseases associated with water, drinking fountains will be shut off.
+- To minimize the risk of diseases associated with water, drinking fountains were shut off.
 The bottle fill function will be used as an alternative to provide safe drinking water.
 They will be cleaned and sanitized.
-All staff and students will be asked to bring their own water bottle for filling. - Bathrooms will have touchless faucets and soap dispensers installed.
+All staff and students will be asked to bring their own water bottle for filling. - Bathrooms have touchless faucets and soap dispensers.